-The bookstore will sell you a packet with either e-book:
+The bookstore will sell you a packet with either

-Hacker Techniques, Tools, and Incident Handling EVB/ VLA/ VLE 2.0 (ISBN #978-1-2840651-3-8), plus lab access, or hard copy text:

-Hacker Techniques, Tools, and Incident Handling EVB/ VLA/ VLE 2.0 (ISBN #978-1-2840651-4-5), plus lab access.
+- e-book: Hacker Techniques, Tools, and Incident Handling EVB/ VLA/ VLE 2.0 (ISBN #9781284065138), plus lab access, or - hard copy text: Hacker Techniques, Tools, and Incident Handling EVB/ VLA/ VLE 2.0 (ISBN #9781284065145), plus lab access, or - lab access only, with no text (assuming you already have a copy of the 2nd Edition of the text): (ISBN #9781284065107) (this option is NOT recommended unless you already own a copy of the text).

-Either will provide you with the access code you need for individual access to the Jones & Bartlett virtual lab site (plus the e-book if you have chosen that option).
+Any of these three options will provide you with the access code you need for individual access to the Jones & Bartlett virtual lab site (plus the e-book if you have chosen that option).
 Please note that the specific code needed to access the virtual laboratory MUST be purchased, otherwise you cannot participate in the class.